CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/EquipmentIdentityAllOf.md

 HasVendor returns a boolean if a field has been set.

-### GetDeviceRegistration
+### GetRegisteredDevice

-`func (o *EquipmentIdentityAllOf) GetDeviceRegistration() AssetDeviceRegistrationRelationship`
+`func (o *EquipmentIdentityAllOf) GetRegisteredDevice() AssetDeviceRegistrationRelationship`

-GetDeviceRegistration returns the DeviceRegistration field if non-nil, zero value otherwise.
+GetRegisteredDevice returns the RegisteredDevice field if non-nil, zero value otherwise.

-### GetDeviceRegistrationOk
+### GetRegisteredDeviceOk

-`func (o *EquipmentIdentityAllOf) GetDeviceRegistrationOk() (*AssetDeviceRegistrationRelationship, bool)`
+`func (o *EquipmentIdentityAllOf) GetRegisteredDeviceOk() (*AssetDeviceRegistrationRelationship, bool)`

-GetDeviceRegistrationOk returns a tuple with the DeviceRegistration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetRegisteredDeviceOk returns a tuple with the RegisteredDevice field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDeviceRegistration
+### SetRegisteredDevice

-`func (o *EquipmentIdentityAllOf) SetDeviceRegistration(v AssetDeviceRegistrationRelationship)`
+`func (o *EquipmentIdentityAllOf) SetRegisteredDevice(v AssetDeviceRegistrationRelationship)`

-SetDeviceRegistration sets DeviceRegistration field to given value.
+SetRegisteredDevice sets RegisteredDevice field to given value.

-### HasDeviceRegistration
+### HasRegisteredDevice

-`func (o *EquipmentIdentityAllOf) HasDeviceRegistration() bool`
+`func (o *EquipmentIdentityAllOf) HasRegisteredDevice() bool`

-HasDeviceRegistration returns a boolean if a field has been set.
+HasRegisteredDevice returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)